andrei-markeev/cloudpebble-portable/README.md

 Simplified reincarnation of CloudPebble.
 Create, debug and package Pebble apps and watchfaces.

-It doesn't have users, registration, authentication.
-Github integration removed.
-Files are picked up from the file system contextually, so you can edit only one Pebble app project at a time.

-CloudPebble Portable is aiming to reduce amount of dependencies as much as possible.
-Some dependencies are removed.
+CloudPebble Portable is aiming to be small and self-contained.
-Remaining dependencies are packaged in.
 The application is distributed as a single executable based on [redbean web server](https://redbean.dev).
+The size is ~10MB at the moment, but in order to compile your watch app, it will need to download additional ~75MB archive, which unpacks to ~250MB (this is still very small comparing to any other option, e.g. available Docker images are almost 1GB _archived_).

 ### Status

 **Work in progress**.
 Not ready yet.

 - [x] 🟢 Editing source files works: you can create, edit, rename, delete, etc.
-- [ ] 🟡 Editing resources works partially, some scenarios don't work
+- [x] 🟢 Editing resources works
 - [ ] 🔴 Code completion doesn't work
 - [ ] 🟡 Compilation works partially:
     - [ ] 🟡 on Windows (via WSL and chroot)